 You can use the Check button on the Router Upgrade screen to check and update to the latest firmware for your product if new firmware is available.

-- > To check for new firmware and update your router: - Select Advanced > Administration > Firmware Upgrade to display the following screen:
+- > To check for new firmware and update your router: - 1.
+Select Advanced > Administration > Router Update:

-2. Click Check.
+Click Check.